Fleli/PMax/README.md

 ## Repository Structure

-All code is found within `Sources/PMaxCompiler`.
+Code is found inside `Sources/PMaxCompiler`.

-The folder `__main` provides the `Compiler` class, which represents the external interface for this repository.
-The `_Compiler` folder contains several definitions and functions that help the compilation, for example `FileOption`, a profiler and a pass manager.
+The folder `__main` contains the `Compiler` class, which is its external interface, and a `Preprocessor` class which is currently under development and will provide features for working with libraries.

-The four folders `0Frontend`, `1PIL`, `2TAC`, and `3ASM` are also found within `Sources/PMaxCompiler`.
-These contain the actual code for source-to-assembly transformation.
-For further documentation on each pass, in addition to a future roadmap and a high-level compiler overview, please refer to the `_Docs` folder.

-Finally, the `_Extensions` folder is used to extend existing types.
-An `SLRNode` extension is placed there in order to preserve it when SwiftParse and SwiftLex overwrites the frontend files.
+`_Docs` contains documentation on important aspects of the compiler.

+The `Compiler` folder contains each step in the compilation process, from source code (`0Frontend`) to assembly (`3ASM`).

+The `Shared` folder contains some helper functions for the `Compiler` class, some language-specific constraints, infrastructure for profiling, and extensions to classes.

+For a deeper dive into how the compiler is organized, you are encouraged to read the files inside `_Docs`.
+These will also be expanded later on.

 ## Standard Library